mapbender/mapbender/docs/README.md

 ## Twig

 Symfony follows the template approach that we use in Mapbender.
 This uses a templating engine to generate HTML, CSS or other content.
 A template is a text file that can generate any text based format like HTML or XML.
 It is used to express presentational logic.
 You can use them to create a layout.
 You can create a base layout and then overwrite or append any of your layout blocks with individual templates.
-Read more about Templates in Mapbender at [Templates](CONTRIBUTING.md#Templates) or in the [Contributing Guide](CONTRIBUTING.md#generate-translations) and find a good introduction about Twig in the [Symfony Template documentation](https://symfony.com/doc/current/templates.html).
+Read more about Templates in Mapbender in the [Contributing Guide](CONTRIBUTING.md#templates) and find a good introduction about Twig in the [Symfony Template documentation](https://symfony.com/doc/current/templates.html).

 ## Getting Help